 Are there other insurance options for new immigrants or green card holders not eligible for Medicare?

-Yes, if you’re not eligible for Medicare or private insurance, there are options to purchase temporary insurance for non-U.S. Citizens.
+If you’re not eligible for Medicare or private insurance, you can purchase temporary insurance for non-U.S. Citizens.

 Does Medicare Affect Citizenship?